gerjunior/15-days-of-node/README.md

 Today I learned that:

-- I still think there is a way to mock constant object, but I still have to figure out how.
-I know that `rewire` library might be able to help me on this.
+- I still think there is a way to mock a constant object, but I still have to figure out how.
+I know that the `rewire` library might be able to help me on this.

 - Mocking ES Modules without babel or a helper library is a pain in the ass.
 I hope there is a way to do that, but for now I'm going to stick with @babel/register to make my life easier.

-- Unless the exports are all declared inside a single object, the best choice is to be able to create stubs is to have them in a separate file.
+- Unless the exports are all declared inside a single object, the best way to create stubs is to have them in a separate file.